antirez/neural-redis/README.md

     3) "0.49534453421381375"

 As you can see, the network *voted* for type 0, since the first output is greater than the others.
-THere is a Neural Redis command that saves you the work of finding the greatest output client side in order to interpret the result as a number between 0 and 2.
+There is a Neural Redis command that saves you the work of finding the greatest output client side in order to interpret the result as a number between 0 and 2.
 It is identical to `NR.RUN` but just outputs directly the class ID, and is called `NR.CLASS`: